-- How can I download the activity data of a single recorder?
-In the context menu of the recorder you will find a menu option to download the events of this recorder. - How can I download activity data of all recorders?
-In the projects dialog to download projects you can find options to download the activity of projects. - How can I drag/zoom the chart?
+- How can I drag/zoom the chart?
 You will find those modes in the mode bar (top) in the activity graph.
 For dragging or zooming, simple click on the chart. - How can I reset the view to the default one?
 Click on the house icon in the mode bar (top) to reset the view to the default one. - How can I download plot of the chart?
 Click on the photo icon (top) to download the plot of the chart.
 You can choose which format will be used. - Where can I find activity controller?
-The controller for the animated activity is placed in the activity controller.
 You can find the activity controller by clicking on the chart icon on the right side. - How can I modify the bin size of the PSTH?
 In the chart controller you will find tick slider to modify the bin size. - How can I change the labeling of axes or the title?
 Click on the label of the axe or the title to change it. - How can I hide/show dots/lines?
-Click on the legend to alter the visibility of the dots/lines. - How can I stop an animation?
-Go to the animation controller.
-You will find a pause icon to stop the animation. - How can I increase/decrease the animation speed?
-In the animation controller you will find a forward or backward button to alter the animation speed. - How can I change the colorscale of dots?
-In the animation controller you will find a colormap of the current colorscale.
-A little below you will find an options to select the colorscale. - How can I change the size of dots?
-In the animation controller you can find a slider to adjust the dot size.
+Click on the legend to alter the visibility of the dots/lines.